-For our Board of Directors in Georg Jensen Investment we have set a target for the female representation to 25% by 2020 ensuring a greater gender balance.
-The Board of Directors in Georg Jensen Investment currently consists of five shareholder-elected member - one female and four male.
+For our Board of Directors, we have set a target for the female representation to 25% by 2020 ensuring a greater gender balance.
+The Board of Directors currently consists of five shareholder-elected members - one female and four males.
 Thus, we have not reached our target in 2018 as no new members were elected to the Board of Directors in 2018, and the composition remains the same as in the previous year.
 We strive to reach the goal by 2020 the latest.